 All it takes is one good idea.
-Imagine Cup, the premiere worldwide technology competitions, is looking for students, to help solve some of the world’s toughest problems through technology.
+Imagine Cup, the premiere worldwide technology competition, is looking for students, to help solve some of the world’s toughest problems through technology.
 To Take Action and Change the World, go to:

 In this interview, Daniel Leblond shares his innovative research and experiences working on the Imagine Cup.